Guides for Designers

 • Depreciated Layer - Add an absolute layer into each instance named "Depreciated"

-• Updated Description - Update the component description with a note on depreciated, include any specific notes too
+• Updated Description - Update the component description with a note on deprecated, include any specific notes too

 Depreciated Component Example